AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-tag-xdm.md

 1. In Adobe Experience Platform, go to **[!UICONTROL Data Collection]** > **[!UICONTROL Tags]**.

-1. Select your newly created tag from the list of [!UICONTROL Tag Properties] to open it.
+1. On the **[!UICONTROL Tag Properties]** page, select your newly created tag from the list of properties to open it.

 1. Select **[!UICONTROL Data Elements]** in the left rail.

 1. Select **[!UICONTROL Add Data Element]**.

-1. In the [!UICONTROL Create Data Element] dialog, specify the following information:
+1. In the **[!UICONTROL Create Data Element]** dialog, specify the following information:

    * **[!UICONTROL Name]**: The name of your data element.
 For example `Page Name`.